cheeriojs/cheerio/Readme.md

      1  xiaohwan                0.1%
 ```

+## FAQ

+In Chinese languages, it may show the UTF-8 encoding like '&#x9AD8;'.
+To avoid this situation, use 'text()' instead of 'html()'.

 ## Cheerio in the real world

 Are you using cheerio in production?
 Add it to the [wiki](https://github.com/cheeriojs/cheerio/wiki/Cheerio-in-Production)!